ZevanRosser/QuickShader/README.md

 // the resolution in pixels
 uniform vec2 resolution;

-// the mouse location inside the canvas uniform vec2 mouse;
+// the mouse location in pixels inside the canvas uniform vec2 mouse;

 // shader playback time in seconds